balogunpraise/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is just a readme
+This shows a command to print the absolute path current working directory